Is there a word travelers love more than upgrade? Don’t think so.

 Virgin recently made sweeping changes to its loyalty program, and even “K” class Premium Economy fares are eligible for upgrade again.
 Read up on the latest changes, which even allow you to use a voucher earned from a Virgin credit card to upgrade or bring a companion.

-The same person should be able to pull the miles from your account and get you upgraded into the happiness of Upper Class.
-Expect to pay a premium of about £125/$150 in addition to the miles.
+The same person should be able to pull the miles from your account and get you upgraded into the happiness of Upper Class right away.
+Expect to pay a premium of about £125/$150 in addition to the miles for trips originating the UK.
+Trips originating in the USA may be a bit higher, but may still be worth it.

 Not a bad strategy, eh?